-Submit your report to your Student Office or Learning Support Centre on Monday, July 13, 2009 by 16:00 hours.
+Submit your report to the the Computing Science Student office, room TG18 by Friday, March 26, 2010, 16:00 hours.
 Do not include a disk or any other materials.
-Make sure that your work is clearly labelled with your name, your student number, your campus, the course and the name of the module leader.
-Also ensure that it is securely bound and that it is easy for me to open and write on each page.
-Failure to do these things will result in loss of marks for presentation.
+Ensure that your work is clearly labelled with your name, student number, campus, course and the name of the module leader.
+Ensure that it is securely bound and easy to open.
+You should attach a coursework feedback form which will be dated and receipted.
+You should keep your receipt - it is for your own protection.
+Do not hand the coursework directly to your tutor.